flyaflya/toolingForDS/luxorViz.md

 {{youtube pkgMgr}}

 Make sure to install the `Luxor` package and review [the documentation](http://juliagraphics.github.io/Luxor.jl/stable/).
-You will then be able to understand and run the following code:
+You will then be able to understand and run the following code (use CTRL+ENTER to execute each line of code one at a time):

 ```julia:intro
 using Luxor